Whose Hero? Hercules and his avatars in political discourse

 Herakles/Hercules, iconic heroic strongman of the Greco-Roman world, is a global symbol with a long and complex cultural history.
 An October 2014 exhibition in Moscow celebrated president Putin’s birthday in a series of paintings which transformed Hercules’ labours into victorious battles conducted by the Russian leader in flashpoints at home and further afield.

 Son of a god and endowed with superhuman fighting skills, Hercules is the larger-than-life muscleman with excessive appetites who has, for centuries, functioned as a figure of inspiration for highly disparate causes and ideologies.
 Putin would seem to have the honour of being the, to date, most recent in a long line of Hercules wannabees.

-However the demonization of Putin (communicated in concerns about his delusions of grandeur, neo-imperialist aspirations and a new phase of Russian expansionism) highlights the likely subtext amongst commentators in the West of ‘how dare he do what colonialism has done for centuries’ with his appropriation of Herculean adversaries to justify military adventures abroad.
+The Western press greeted this less-than-subtle attempt to portray Putin as a political hero of our times with a mixture of disbelief and derision (mostly the latter).
+However, the demonization of Putin (communicated in concerns about his delusions of grandeur, neo-imperialist aspirations and a new phase of Russian expansionism) highlights the likely subtext amongst commentators in the West of ‘how dare he do what colonialism has done for centuries?’ with his appropriation of Herculean adversaries to justify military adventures abroad.

 This chapter will address the continuing conflict and conundrum Hercules represents for those wishing to display his figure in the ideology of liberation and internationalism and why the Moscow exhibition reflects his uncomfortable dialectic.